carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 does have line numbers, so at least we can see it's 4 lines.

-In nano, it's very easy to see what order the tweets come in, and therefor, what the date range of our tweets are:
+In nano, it's very easy to see what order the tweets come in, and therefore, what the date range of our tweets are:

 ![4 tweets in nano](../fig/4_tweets_nano.PNG)